 5.4.2.1 Explicit media session handling initiation/termination

-Media session handling of a new media delivery session may be explicitly initiated by a Media-aware Application invoking an appropriate API method on the Media Session Handler at reference point M6.
-An external service identifier shall be provided as input parameter to the API method.
+Media session handling of a new media delivery session may be explicitly initiated by a Media-aware Application or Media Access Function by invoking an appropriate API method on the Media Session Handler at reference points M6 or M11, respectively.

+- An external service identifier shall be provided as input parameter to the API method.

+- A Media Entry Point URL, for instance obtained from the Media Application Provider at reference point M8, may optionally be provided as an input parameter in order to initiate media delivery.